vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0701.md

 The binaries you need:
 * Vega binary: Also includes Tendermint and data node as binary subcommands
-* Visor binary: Optional for setting up Visor for protocol upgrades (See the docs listed in [step 7](#7-read-the-visor-documentation) for information on Visor.
+* Visor binary: Optional for setting up Visor for protocol upgrades (See the docs listed in [the previous migration guide](./upgrade-node.md#7-read-the-visor-documentation) for information on Visor.

 See example commands for downloading below.
 You may need to update the version number depending on the version of the binaries you need to update to: